Employment Problem? Take Steps to Help Your Cause

 Fourth, don’t get carried away and start recording discussions with employees or supervisors.
 Making an audio recording of another person’s oral communications without obtaining that person’s prior consent (preferably in writing) is a felony under Pennsylvania Wiretapping Act.

-If you find that your job’s in jeopardy or you’ve already lost your job and think you might have a case of unlawful discrimination, a Whistleblower claim, breach of a formal employment agreement, or even an unemployment compensation claim which has been denied by the Unemployment Compensation Office, call our office, 717 657 7770, for a free consultation.
+If you find that your job’s in jeopardy or you’ve already lost your job and think you might have a case of unlawful discrimination, a Whistleblower claim, breach of a formal employment agreement, or even an unemployment compensation claim which has been denied by the Unemployment Compensation Office, call our office, 717 657 7770, to ask about a free consultation.